OlaoluOfficial/Shopping-API/README.md

 5. Technical Implementation Details

-1. Handling Concurrency:
+a.
+Handling Concurrency:
 To handle concurrent updates and prevent overselling, we implement the following mechanisms:

 Redis Locking Mechanism: During checkout, we use Redis to lock product stock until the transaction is complete.
 This ensures that two users cannot checkout the same product simultaneously and oversell stock.
 MongoDB Transactions: We use MongoDB transactions during the checkout process to ensure atomicity when updating stock levels across multiple products.

-2. Caching with Redis:
+b.
+Caching with Redis:
 Redis is used to cache frequently accessed product data, reducing the load on MongoDB.
 Products are cached for 1 hour, and cache invalidation happens when the product's stock is updated during checkout.

-3. Optimizing MongoDB Queries:
+c.
+Optimizing MongoDB Queries:
 We ensure that MongoDB collections for Products and Carts are indexed on commonly queried fields like product_id and user_id for faster read operations.

-4. Data Consistency:
+d.
+Data Consistency:
 During checkout, stock levels in the Products collection are updated in MongoDB.
 After a successful checkout, the user's Cart is cleared.
 If any step in the checkout process fails, MongoDB transactions ensure that no changes are committed, maintaining data integrity.

 6. Setup Instructions
 Install dependencies: